 Examination required for students entering school or 1st grade, 6th and 11th.

 It is recommended that this exam be performed by your private physician who is more familiar with your child’s medical history.
 The required private physical examination form can be obtained from your child’s school nurse or downloaded (Physical Form) .
 The private examination may be done within one year from the start of the current school year.
-Example: The current school year started September 2014, the exam date can be as early as September 2013.
 Once the private examination is completed, return the private physical form to your school nurse.